-We’re dislodging the precariously constructed patchwork of these long-standing relationships.
-This scares everyone – our Inner Child and our family, lover & friends – so we can expect internal backlash & external complaints, anywhere from whining or guilting, to outrage, to punishment!
+In recovery we’re dislodging the precariously constructed patchwork of these long-standing relationships.
+This scares everyone – our family, mates & friends, including our Inner Child – so we can expect internal backlash & external complaints, anywhere from whining or guilting, to outrage, to punishment!

 • We notice a similar pattern in symbiotic families – they can’t tolerate the loss of a member, so they too become frantic.
 At first they try whatever they can think of to hook us back into the fold – guilting, shaming, getting sick, attacking, begging….
 BUT the most dangerous tactic is when the anxious parents say “But we loooove you! we want to hear from you, we miss you….” sometimes sent with cute cards.
 Anything but giving us space, especially id we’ve asked for some ‘time out’!

-If their love had been healthy, they would have treated us very differently to start with!
-See: ‘They did the best they could’
+If their love had been healthy, they would have treated us very differently from the very beginning!

-• These maneuvers are seductive because ACoAs are so desperate to hear that we’re wanted & loved, AND we can’t stand feeling the guilt of upsetting others, especially family.
+• Their pull on as as we begin S & I is seductive because ACoAs are so desperate to hear that we’re wanted & loved, AND we can’t stand feeling the guilt of upsetting others, especially family.
 Under such pressure we often find it easier to fall back into the toxic whirlpool.
 If we’re in Recovery and we do succumb, even temporarily —

-— afterward, maybe for days or weeks, we may end up paying for that moment of illusion by being depressed, crashing down into S-H & hopelessness, getting physically sick, feeling suicidal…. having gone bak to the hardware store for a loaf of bread, because the WIC still wants to believe it’s part of a loving family.
+— afterward, maybe for days or weeks, we can end up paying for that moment of illusion with depression, crashing down into S-H & hopelessness, getting physically sick, feeling suicidal….
+We went back to the hardware store for a loaf of bread, because the WIC still wants to believe we’re part of a loving family.

-• BUT if we steadfastly persist on the path to PMES Health, in most cases the family’s desperate grabbing will stop, or at least abate a great deal.
+• BUT if we steadfastly persist on the path to PMES Health, in most cases the family’s desperate grabbing will stop, or at least abate.
 Someone once said in Al-Anon (not officially): “This program will fuck up your fucked-up-ness”.

-So the longer we stay in Recovery, the harder it is to tolerate those fractured ways of interacting.
-Because of that, when we do re-engage with anyone in the old familiar style, we can:
+So the longer we stay in Recovery, the harder it is to tolerate those old fractured ways of interacting.
+Because of that, when we do re-engage with anyone who’s still responding in the old familiar style, we can: